 The Diary of a People Intern

-Meet Keeleigh (Hi Keeleigh!) our 2017 People Intern, she’ll be giving us the inside scoop on what it’s like to be an Intern here at Virgin Media…
+Meet Cerys (Hi Cerys!) our 2019 People Intern, she’ll be giving us the inside scoop on what it’s like to be an Intern here at Virgin Media…